cloudmaven/documentation/pages/rc/rc_cloud101_immersion.md

   - What is the cloud?
 Why use it?
   - Choosing a cloud provider: Available services, ease of migration, cost, pervasiveness in your field, etc

-* Introduction to the 3 primary cloud providers: AWS, Azure & GCP (9.45am -- 10.45am; 15 minute break at 10.45am)
+* Introduction to the 3 primary cloud providers: AWS, Azure & GCP (9.45am -- 11.30am; 15 minute break at 10.45am)
   - Introduction to the consoles
-  - Build a virtual machine on all three platforms; compare costs
+  - Build a virtual machine on all three platforms
   - View available compute options
+  - Basics of getting data in and out of your virtual machine
+  - Includes the AWS and Azure CLI and the GCP SDK/Cloud Shell

+ * Basics of costing (11.30am -- 12.00pm)
   - Learn costing of core elements and extras including services

-* Basics of cloud storage and how to get data in and out of your virtual machine (11am -- 12.00pm)
-  - To include the AWS and Azure CLI and the GCP SDK/Cloud Shell
   - Cloud storage, ingress and egress costing

 * Web frameworks (12.00pm -- 12.30pm)